Mkratenstein/FlodownBot/README.md

    - Use the generated URL to reinvite the bot to your server

 2. **Environment Variables**
-   Required environment variables in Railway:
+   Required environment variables in `.env` file:
    - `DISCORD_TOKEN`: Your bot's token
    - `DISCORD_CHANNEL_ID`: The channel ID where posts will be sent
    - `INSTAGRAM_RSS_URL`: Your Instagram RSS feed URL